Split payment

-Split payment (also split payment transaction, or split tender) is the financial term for the act of splitting (dividing) a single and full amount of payment in two or more simultaneous transactions made by different payment methods and/or enable several individuals to jointly contribute part of the order total.
-For example: split payment of a $100 to a retail shop can be done when the customer pays $50 in cash and $50 by credit card.
-Same goes for $50 credit card for both parties.
+Split payment (also split payment transaction, or split tender) is the financial term for the act of splitting (dividing) a single full payment into two or more simultaneous transactions made by different payment methods.
+For example, a payment of $100 due to a retail shop might be a split payment when the customer pays $50 in cash and $50 by credit card.
+A split payment might also enable two or more individuals to each contribute part of a total.
+An example is two people each paying $50 on their respective credit cards toward a $100 total bill at a restaurant.
 Split payment is not the same as an installment purchase (a.k.a. hire purchase), where payments are done periodically with the same payment method.

 History

 With the era of global trade, the financial possibilities grew and with them the challenges of collecting payments.
 The global markets made open and the consumer gained an increased buying power.
 In local and international transaction merchants are required to provide consumers with multiple payment options - this is not only a service required by consumers, it is a must-have for merchants in order to convert their products/services into cash.
 Statistically, the more payment options a merchant is able to offer, the likelihood of reaching more consumers increases.
 The various payment methods available world-wide is overwhelming, nevertheless the payment methods available in a specific market are influenced by the local laws, legislations, culture and level of development.
 For merchants this creates a challenge of adapting their systems to accept a wide range of payment methods in order to enter a market with their offerings.